-This module enables the student to utilise and develop further their forensic or environmental sciences (depending on the students programme) and transferable skills in planning, conducting, reporting and presenting an extensive piece of research work.
+This module enables the student to utilise and develop their skills in forensic or environmental sciences (depending on the students programme), and transferable skills in planning, conducting, reporting and presenting an extensive piece of research work.

 By the end of this module the student should be able to: